 Nomination Guide / Instructions

 This guide is intended for individuals nominating a colleague for OSA Fellow.
 We greatly appreciate your participation in this process – it can’t happen without you.
 We know that writing an effective nomination can seem like a challenge, so we have created this guide to assist you.
-As a reminder, only current OSA Fellow Members may submit a Fellow nomination
+As a reminder, only current OSA Fellow Members may submit a Fellow nomination.
+If you need additional assistance please contact the OSA Awards Office at email@example.com.

-- To maintain confidentiality, the necessary facts should be obtained from the nominee only if the complete and correct background information is not available elsewhere.
-Ideally, the nominee should not participate in the nomination process.
+Important - To maintain confidentiality, the necessary facts should be obtained from the nominee only if the complete and correct background information is not available elsewhere.
+Ideally, the nominee should not participate in the nomination process, and in particular, should not ask Fellows for a nomination.

 What is Required from Nominators?